flix/book/src/foundational-effects.md

   `System.exec`, the `Process` and `ProcessBuilder` classes, and dynamic library loading.

+- **FileRead**: The `FileRead` effect represents actions that read from the file system &mdash; for example, reading a file, reading its meta-data, or listing the contents of a directory.

+- **FileWrite**: The `FileWrite` effect represents actions that write to the file system &mdash; for example, creating a file, writing a file, or deleting a file.

 <div style="color:gray">

-- **FileRead**: The `FileRead` effect represents the actions to required to read from the file system.

-- **FileWrite**: The `FileWrite` effect represents the actions to required to write to the file system.
 - **Net**:  The `Net` effect represents the actions required to communicate over the network.
 This includes binding to local ports, DNS resolution, and connecting to the outside.